We can all agree that being glutened is pretty scary. Avoid a fright this Halloween by making sure your treats are all gluten free!

-Although we may have to celebrate differently this year, there will always be chocolate and sweets on Halloween.
-That doesn’t change if you have coeliac disease, as there are some great gluten free chocolate options!
+Trick or treating for chocolate and sweets is a childhood rite of passage.
+That doesn’t change if your child has coeliac disease, as there are some great gluten free chocolate options!
 If you or your child has coeliac disease, check the labels for a ‘may contain’ warning.

 Some popular chocolates that contain gluten and to AVOID:

 Kit Kats (though Kit Kat Bunnies are gluten free)